Vinitk93/Stock_Price_Prediction/README.md

 •	Matplotlib
 •	Tensorflow

  ## Reshaping the data

- The new dataframe is created with only "Close" column and then converted it into numpy array.
-Later, the 80% of data is used for training the model.
-The trained data is then scaled before giving it to Neural Network Model.
-The scaled data is splitted into training data sets namely 'x_train' and 'y_train'.Both the training data sets are converted to numpy arrays.
-Since the LSTM model can take only three-dimensions, the data is reshaped into required format from two-dimension.
+•	The new dataframe is created with only "Close" column and then converted it into numpy array.

+•	Later, the 80% of data is used for training the model.

+•	The trained data is then scaled before giving it to Neural Network Model.

+•	The scaled data is splitted into training data sets namely 'x_train' and 'y_train'.Both the training data sets are converted to numpy arrays.

+•	Since the LSTM model can take only three-dimensions, the data is reshaped into required format from two-dimensional array.

  ## Model Training

 •	Build the LSTM model: In order to increase the accuracy of the model, more LSTM layers are added.